2020, Volume 16, Issue 1

 Author for correspondence: Robert Bąk; College of Medical Sciences Institute of Physical Culture Studies, University of Rzeszow, Rzeszów, Poland; email: email@example.com

-Background & Study Aim: Having the survival competences is one of the basic, utilitarian skills of a human being.
-However, these competences are not common, especially among young people.
-In 2020, societies around the world face a new health threat from Covid-19.
-Lockdown, widely used as one form of fighting the virus, has presented humanity with a new challenge in how to survive isolation.
-At the same time, it revealed shortcomings in terms of survival skills.
-The main aim of the research was the knowledge about attitudes of students towards survival competences before and after lockdown and whether isolation modifies these attitudes.
+Background and Study Aim: Survival competencies should be one of the most elementary practical human skills.
+However, these competencies are not common both among contemporary young people and qualified adults.
+In 2020, societies around the world faced a new threat.
+This time it was a health-related threat – the Covid-19 pandemics.
+Lockdown, which was commonly used as one of the most important measures to fight the virus, has brought everyone before a new challenge – how to survive isolation.
+The main aim of the study was to provide the knowledge about attitudes of students towards survival competences before and after lockdown and whether isolation modifies these attitudes.

 Key words: Five Basic Survival Needs, physical education in uniformed services, survival awareness, survival skills